Sauroposeidon Facts

 | Location | North America |

-Sauroposeidon was one of the tallest dinosaurs that ever lived, a colossal sauropod that roamed North America during the Early Cretaceous period, between 121 and 110 million years ago.
-This enormous herbivore stood up to 17 metres tall and measured around 34 metres in length, making it one of the most impressive giants of the dinosaur world.
+Sauroposeidon was one of the tallest dinosaurs that ever lived, a colossal sauropod that roamed North America during the Early Cretaceous period, approximately 110-121 million years ago.
+This massive herbivore is known from incomplete fossil remains found in Oklahoma, Wyoming, and Texas, including spectacular trackways that reveal how these giants moved across ancient landscapes.

 What made Sauroposeidon distinctive?